turingschool/career-development-curriculum/module_four/interview_prep_resources.md

 * [Pramp](https://www.pramp.com/#/) is a free site to practice technical interviews with a peer.
 Use the promo code at [www.pramp.com/promo/iandouglas](www.pramp.com/promo/iandouglas) to get unlimited mock interview credits

+* [Interviewing.io](https://interviewing.io/) allows you to do anonymous mock interviews from top companies.
+You can also watch recordings of past interviews!

 * [Denver Tech Interview Meetup](https://www.meetup.com/denver-tech-interview-meetup/) is held twice a month, either downtown or in the Denver Tech Center

 * Coding challenges resources: